kuku929/NeuralNetwork/README.md

 # Install

-for both cpu and gpu, the following instrucitons apply: assumig you are building gpu:
+for both cpu and gpu, the following instrucitons apply: assuming you are building gpu:
 1. make a build directory inside gpu/
   ```bash
   mkdir gpu/build